I spent the last few days looking at flowers. It started with a trip to the New York Botanical Garden and ended with photos on my phone.

 Here we see hard-edged geometry familiar to the non-mathematicians among us.
 It’s beautiful.

-- There are bamboo species that only flower every 65 years in mass flowering events.
+First, there’s a bamboo species that only flowers every 65 years in a mass flowering event.
 By mass flowering, we’re talking about any and every bamboo plant anywhere in the world flowering simultaneously.
 Theories behind this include a variety of math, and the idea that bamboo is trying to overwhelm its predators with an overabundance of food.
 Some legitimately fear bamboo flowering.
 With the flowering comes an onslaught of rats that move on to decimate crops.

-- Darwin was perplexed by flowers.
-He called them an “abominable mystery” that threatened his theory of evolution.3 He basically needed to solve their existence and evolution for his theories to survive.
+Second is Darwin.
+He called flowers an “abominable mystery” that threatened his theory of evolution.
+He basically needed to solve their existence and evolution for his theories to survive.2

 So there’s that.

 And then there’s color.
-Literally, and not to be too practical about it, but check it.
+Literally, and not to be too practical about it, but I’ve sampled colors from the following flower.

 I learned my 256 shades of gray years ago, considered it an accomplishment and have basically stuck with it ever since.